 Most phones have a front and a rear camera sensor, some have a dual camera on the front and some have a dual or triple camera on the rear.

 The camera sensor converts the light entering the lens into pixels (colored dots).
 The measure of the detail of the camera is measured in MP (megapixels) – i.e. millions of pixels stored for the image.
 The larger the MP of a camera, the more detail of an image can be captured by the camera sensor.
 However, above (say) 12MP this is less important for most users, and the lens quality and image processing capabilities (e.g. in low light) become more important – as well as the photographer capabilities.
+It is interesting to note that some phones use a default setting with a lower resolution than the maximum supported by the hardware, while some other phones limit 3rd party camera apps to a lower resolution.

 Camera sensors are quite small and typically connected to the phone’s main circuit board with a ribbon cable, which means they can be replaced if broken or badly scratched.